FOOD FOR DAILY USE

 With each meal, have carrots, rutabaga, daikon and at least 3 kinds of onions.
 Other vegetables can be rotated.

-Finding good quality vegetables is not easy.
-Look for fresh, organically grown, non-GMO vegetables.
-However, we test all vegetables and some of the best are found at regular supermarkets and are not organic.
 This occurs because farmers are allowed to use some chemicals on organic food and some lie about the way they grow vegetables.
+Some regular food is also organic, but not labeled as such.

 If you cannot get organically grown or they are too costly, commercially grown vegetables are okay.

 Canned vegetables.
-If there is no other choice, it is better to eat canned vegetables, rather than frozen ones or none at all.
+If there is no other choice, it is better to eat canned vegetables rather than frozen ones or none at all.
 Do not eat frozen vegetables.
 We think they contain hidden chemicals that are not listed on the label.

 No sprouts.
 Sprouts contain a toxin to keep animals from eating the young plants.
 As a result, they are best avoided.